rtitmuss/torn/doc/bootloader.md

     make fuse
 ```

-One the bootloader has been flashed to the board, disconnect the Arduino Uno.
+One the bootloader has been flashed to the board, disconnect the USBasp.